asreview/asreview/docs/source/10minutes_asreview.rst

 Select the option ``Find papers by keywords``.
 You can now search your data set by authors, keywords and title, or a combination thereof.
 You don't have to type in an exact match.
-For example, if you are looking for a paper by Schoot with Bayesian in the title, you can type ``schoot bayesian``, and the finder will try to find that paper in the dataset.
+For example, if you are looking for a paper by Schoot with Bayesian in the title, you can type ``schoot bayesian``, and the finder will search for papers matching that description.

 After putting in your search words, you will be presented with a list of relevant papers to your search criteria (minimum 1, maximum 10).
-Select the paper(s) you were looking for to review them, and return to the base menu.
+Select and review paper(s), and return to the base menu.

 Including and excluding papers by identifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~